 Configuration#

-gptme has two configuration files:
+gptme has three configuration files:

-It also supports environment variables for configuration, which take precedence over the configuration files.
+It also supports Environment Variables for configuration, which take precedence over the configuration files.

 Global config#